DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 >
 > Disguising himself as Yan, Van Richten used Arabelle’s advice to sneak into the Vistani camp itself, stealing several of the colorful paints that the Vistani used to decorate their wagons.
 That night, Rictavio’s Carnival of Wonders was born—and Van Richten himself became Rictavio, ringmaster of the “carnival.”
 >
-> As Van Richten worked, Arabelle—who had stowed the card in her pocket following a vague premonition that morning—felt her inner Sight flare once more.
-Without understanding entirely why, she hid a copy of the Hooded One Tarokka card in her pillow alongside a silvered dagger that Van Richten had given her, leaving her beaded charm bracelet wrapped around them.
+> As Van Richten worked, Arabelle—who had stowed a copy of the Hooded One Tarokka card in her pocket following a vague premonition that morning—felt her inner Sight flare once more.
+Without understanding entirely why, she hid the card in her pillow alongside a silvered dagger that Van Richten had given her, leaving her beaded charm bracelet wrapped around them.
 >
 > In the morning, Van Richten hid Arabelle in the back of the wagon, which he hitched to Drusilla, his horse, and rode it into Vallaki.
-There, he struck a deal with the Gunther and Yelena Arasek to store the wagon (still holding Arabelle) in Arasek Stockyard, and took up residence in the private guest room of the Blue Water Inn.
+There, he struck a deal with Gunther and Yelena Arasek to store the wagon (still holding Arabelle) in Arasek Stockyard, and took up residence in the private guest room of the Blue Water Inn.
 >
 > ***Aftermath of the Kidnapping.*** Arabelle’s absence didn’t go unnoticed for long.
 By dusk on the night she’d been kidnapped, Luvash had discovered the hungover Alexei and learned of his daughter’s disappearance.
 The Vistani and dusk elves spread out among the nearby woods, searching in vain for any sign of the missing girl.
 >